-The median annual wage for postsecondary education administrators was $86,490 in May 2012.
+The median annual wage for postsecondary education administrators was $95,410 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $48,920, and the top 10 percent earned more than $168,330.
+The lowest 10 percent earned less than $55,320, and the highest 10 percent earned more than $194,090.

 Postsecondary education administrators generally work full time.
 Most work year-round, but some schools may reduce their hours during the summer.

-Employment of postsecondary education administrators is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
-Expected growth is due to increases in enrollments.
+Employment of postsecondary education administrators is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Growth is expected because of increasing student enrollment in colleges and universities.

-The number of people attending postsecondary school will increase as individuals seek additional education and skills to accomplish their career goals.
+People will continue to seek postsecondary education to accomplish their career goals.
 As more people enter colleges and universities, more postsecondary education administrators will be needed to serve the needs of these additional students.

 Additional admissions officers will be needed to process students’ applications.
-More registrars will be needed to register students for classes and ensure that they meet graduation requirements.
+More registrars will be needed to direct student registration for classes and ensure that they meet graduation requirements.
 More student affairs workers will be needed to make housing assignments and plan events for students.

-However, despite expected increases in enrollment, employment growth in public colleges and universities will depend on state and local government budgets.
-When state and local governments have budget deficits, they may lay off employees, including administrators.
-As a result, employment growth may be somewhat slowed by state and local government budget deficits.
+Despite expected increases in enrollment, employment growth in public colleges and universities will depend on state and local government budgets.
+If there is a budget deficit, postsecondary institutions may lay off employees, including administrators.
+If there is a budget surplus, postsecondary institutions may hire more employees.

-For more information on registrars or admissions counselors, visit
+For more information about registrars or admissions counselors, visit

 For more information about education administrators specializing in student affairs, visit